 NewSmile and Byte both have their own treatment planning software, generating custom aligners based on the impressions you send in.
 Both also have mobile apps where you can get notifications on when to change aligner sets, record your aligner wear, and upload photos.

 However, Byte goes a step further with their technology.
 First, their Smile Science software accounts for facial balance, not just tooth-to-tooth relationships.
-Second, their treatment package includes the HyperByte — a wearable device that uses micropulses to ensure a more comfortable fit, and that can speed up tooth movement for some customers.
+Second, their treatment package includes the HyperByte — a high-frequency vibration device.
+Preliminary studies suggest devices like this may reduce discomfort and even encourage faster dental shifts.

 Effectiveness might be the single most important aligner quality, but price comes in a close second.
 After all, effectiveness won’t get you far if you can’t afford treatment.
 NewSmile and Byte are both much more affordable than their in-office counterparts, and NewSmile offers some of the lowest prices available, even among other at-home treatments.